 Should You Take Proofreading Courses?

-Taking proofreading courses is a must if you are to succeed in this field.
+Taking courses is a must if you want to train to be a proofreader.
 Caitlin says that getting proper training is super important!

 She covers this and much more in the interview.
 Read to the end to find out more!